Back in September, I shared stories and photos from my time on the set of “The Naughty Nanny“.

 3. Dickman and Throbbin (1986) – Talk about a fun set!
 John Holmes and Tom Byron starred with me in this hilarious spin on Batman and Robin in a scene that still brings me laughter today.
 Who doesn’t want to take a spin in the sheets with a superhero?

-The movie holds a place in history as one of the very first porn parodies and was directed by Jerome Tanner.
+The movie holds a place in history as one of the very first adult parodies and was directed by Jerome Tanner.
 The film stars Tom Byron and John Holmes as the titular characters, who portray a duo known as SEXOCRISTS, who have the ability to transform frigid women into sex-craving individuals.
 It also featured Amber Lynn, Joanna Storm, and Keli Richards as some of the young ladies “rescued” by our intrepid heroes.

 4 .
 The Rise of the Roman Empress (1987) – This was a memorable shoot, and not just because it was lensed in Rome, Italy.
 John Holmes, Cicciolina and myself starred in the adult industry take on a historical epic.
 It was John’s last movie before announcing he had contracted HIV.
 I was floored upon learning this, as were many of us girls, because I was dangerously unprotected.

-Directed by Riccardo Schicchi and produced by Paradise Video, the film stars Cicciolina (Ilona Staller), a renowned porn star and eventually even an elected politician, as the Empress.
+Directed by Riccardo Schicchi and produced by Paradise Video, the film stars Cicciolina (Ilona Staller), a renowned star and eventually even an elected politician, as the Empress.
 It also featured myself, Christoph Clark and Tracy Adams.

 5. Rub Down (1986) – Memorable for me due to the number of scenes and costars I had.
 I got to perform, over 4 scenes, with John, Jerry Butler, a G/G with Bunny Bleu, Kimberly Carson and Harry Reems.